teplostanski/nextjs14-gh-pages-markdown-static-blog-starter-kit/README.md

 Starter kit for `Next.js 14` with Static Site Generation (`SSG`) from `markdown` files, configured for deployment on `GitHub Pages`.
+This setup functions as a `headless CMS based on Git`, providing a seamless workflow for content management.

 A potential error in the browser console is nothing to worry about: